a740g/QB64-PE-Museum/PIXELplus-256/readme.txt

 ------------    -----
   IMAGES        Contains all image files created with the
                 Image Editor, including:
-                þ Standard format image files which will usually have the default .PUT file name extension.
+                ï¿½ Standard format image files which will usually have the default .PUT file name extension.
-                þ Image files that have been saved as DATA in ASCII text format which will usually have the default .BAS file name extension.
+                ï¿½ Image files that have been saved as DATA in ASCII text format which will usually have the default .BAS file name extension.